-What is the difference between content validity and predictive validity?
+Continue reading: What is the difference between content and criterion validity?

 Content validity and predictive validity are two types of validity in research: